-Development practices that combine software development and operations to shorten the development life cycle, more commonly referred to as DevOps, is a business model which has been revolutionising the way we work for a few years now, in the pursuit of business efficiencies and benefit to our end-users.
+Development practices that combine software development and operations to shorten the development life cycle, more commonly referred to as DevOps, are a business model that has revolutionised the way companies work for a few years now, in the pursuit of business efficiencies and benefit to our end-users.

 Successful deployment of DevOps at scale improves business performance through increased agility, enabling you to deliver new features to your customers much quicker than a siloed approach ever did.
 In our experience, however, many businesses struggle to run robust DevOps successfully at scale.
 Scaling DevOps to create a presence which is fully integrated into your development process can be a challenging prospect – but it doesn’t need to be a daunting one.